giovanniboscu/continuous-section-field/docs/model/J_vroark_usage_guide.md

 In practice:

-- **fidelity close to 1.0** - the geometry is compact and rectangle-like; the Roark value is a reasonable estimate.
+- **fidelity close to 1.0** -the geometry is compact and rectangle-like; the Roark value is a reasonable estimate.
-- **fidelity between 0.7 and 0.9** - borderline case, typically mild asymmetry or light non-structural material; the value may still be useful but with visible error.
+- **fidelity between 0.7 and 0.9** -borderline case, typically mild asymmetry or light non-structural material; the value may still be useful but with visible error.
-- **fidelity below 0.6** - the geometry is no longer rectangle-like; discard `J_s_vroark` and use another torsional method (Bredt–Batho for closed thin-walled sections, Saint-Venant FEM for general cases).
+- **fidelity below 0.6** -the geometry is no longer rectangle-like; discard `J_s_vroark` and use another torsional method (Bredt–Batho for closed thin-walled sections, Saint-Venant FEM for general cases).

 A reasonable rule of thumb for automated pipelines is to reject the Roark value whenever fidelity falls below 0.7.